gvanem/EnvTool/README.md

 ---

-C-source included in `./src`. `Makefile.Windows` is for MSVC, clang-cl, Intel-ICX and Zig.
+C-source included in `./src`. `Makefile.Windows` (GNU-make required) is for MSVC, clang-cl, Intel-ICX and Zig.
+`Makefile.VC` is for MSVC only.
 Enjoy!

 `#include <std_disclaimer.h>`:<br>
    *"I do not accept responsibility for any effects, adverse or otherwise,